billpg/Cromwell/README.md

 At the end of this will be the C source converted into a struture.
 There'll be an object where if you open it and drill down deep into the contents, you'll find an `if` object with `Condition`, `Then` and `Else` properties.
 This will need to have awareness of state here, as `name '*' name` might be a multiplication or it might be a declaration of a pointer type.

+We don't have to complete this phase before moving ahead.
+We coud start with a simple C file that just has a "calculate two plus two" function.
+We could go ahead and start subsequent phases of this plan for the limited subset of C before going back and parsing more and more of the C language.
+That "two plus two" function would continue to make a reasonable unit test because we wouldn't expect the structure to change.
+(Until it does.)

 ## 2. Generate C# code.

-With that gigantic structure, churn out C# code.
+With the gigantic structure produced by the previous phase, churn out C# code.
 For this phase, we're only aiming for simple working code - not neccessarily efficient code.
-It'll be some time before we run a unit test so I'd rather we had the simplest code, leaving making good code for a later phase.
+It'll be some time before we run a unit test for the actual SQLite code, so I'd rather we had the simplest code, leaving making good code for a later phase.
+(Unit testing a two-plus-two for the first run through the plan is another matter.)

 As an example, here's how the function `sessionSkipRecord` would be converted, with the original C code in comments.